 I’m sure you have probably seen the latest craze in kitchen gadgets-the Instant Pot.
-With all the hype surrounding it, I thought I would give you some information to help you decide if an Instant Pot is right for you.
+With all the hype surrounding it, I thought I would give you some information to help you decide if you need an Instant Pot.

 WHAT IS AN INSTANT POT?